-Surman then became a vital part of Southampton’s first-team during the 2006/07 season and was a key part of the side which reached the play-offs that year.
-Unfortunately for the former England under-21 international, his strike against Derby in the semi-finals was not enough to take the side to Wembley.
+Surman became a vital part of Southampton’s first team during the 2006/07 season and was a member of the side which reached the Championship play-offs.

-After 13 years with the Saints, Surman’s time at the club finally came to an end in 2009 after opting to join newly-promoted Premier League side Wolves.
+After 13 years with the Saints, Surman’s time at the club came to an end in 2009 after he opted to join promoted Premier League side Wolves.
 However, he found starts hard to come by and left the following year for Norwich City.

 At Carrow Road, success would soon come Surman’s way as he played 22 times in the Canaries’ Championship-winning season of 2010/11.